awsdocs/aws-encryption-sdk-docs/doc_source/implement-caching.md

     },
   })

-  /* You must configure the KMS keyring with your KMS CMKs */ const keyring = new KmsKeyringBrowser({
+  /* You must configure the KMS keyring with your AWS KMS keys */ const keyring = new KmsKeyringBrowser({
     clientProvider,
     generatorKeyId,